digital-asset/daml-finance/docs/source/concepts/settlement.rst

 - A special case occurs when a transfer happens via an intermediary at the same custodian, i.e., we have 2 instructions having the same custodian and instrument quantity (in a batch), and the receiver of the first instruction is the same as the sender of the second instruction.
-In this case, we allow the holding received from the first instruction to be used for settling the second instruction, i.e., without using any pre-existing holding of the intermediary.
-For this to work, the first instruction is approved with a :ref:`PassthroughTo <constr-daml-finance-interface-settlement-types-passthroughto-35428>` and the second instruction is allocated with a :ref:`PassthroughFrom <constr-daml-finance-interface-settlement-types-passthroughfrom-55637>` via an account of the intermediary (at the custodian).
+In this case, we allow the holding received from the first instruction to be pass throughed to settle the second instruction, i.e., without using any pre-existing holding of the intermediary.
+For this to work, the first instruction is approved with a :ref:`PassThroughTo <constr-daml-finance-interface-settlement-types-passthroughto-35428>` and the second instruction is allocated with a :ref:`PassThroughFrom <constr-daml-finance-interface-settlement-types-passthroughfrom-55637>` via an account of the intermediary (at the custodian).

 Batch